Belle wrote to us asking for help with a Ukrainian poem that she would recite for Christmas in her youth. Here’s her email:

 Thanks in advance!

 This article was posted on Tuesday, November 8th, 2016 at 4:18 pm and is filed under Christmas, Countries & Cultures, Holidays Around the World, Languages, Poems, Poetry, Questions, Ukraine, Ukrainian.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 4 Responses to “Can Anyone Help with a Ukrainian Poem about Christmas?”